EvilDagger/ESignPlus/README.md

 19. You are done!
 Open the system app which you have modified to be as the helper app which is **Books** in this tutorial.
 For it's first launch especially if it was installed or reinstalled, it may appear and seem like the ordinary Books app.
 If this happens, simply close and open (relaunch) the app again.
 You will see the **Books** app suddenly become **eSign+ Persistence Helper**!
 20. Simply press on "Install URL".
 As of today (this is a TODO and MUSTFIX), this app uses the broken URL to install eSign+ by default.
 If you click on **Install eSign+** two times, it will not work due to an issue with the "official" URL.
 You will do a little bit of overriding, you can do this in two ways and one is recommended:

 20.1. (**Unrecommended**, **Most Reliable**) Select the Chinese button instead, this will prompt you to choose your own eSign+.
 You need to choose the tarred file and not the folder since the chooser only accepts TAR files.
-This will reliably and automatically maRe the installation complete.
+This will reliably and automatically make the installation complete.

 20.2. (**Recommended**, **Reliable**) For updates and more support, use the GitHub URL.
-It's not the most reliable option since any changes may require manual intervention however apart from the updates, easy-to-fix changes and rigorous checking before commits, this option will still be very reliable and provide you with more benefits.
+It's not the most reliable option since any changes may require manual intervention however apart from the updates, easy-to-fix changes and rigorous checking before commits, this option will still be very reliable and provide yYou with more benefits.

 After it's eventual installation, it now works!
 Congratulations for setting the program up, follow the **Post Install** section for all the best things to better your eSign+ installation for every installation method!

+##### Post Install

+Congratulations for installing eSign+!

+Here are all the things you **need** to do for an optimal user experience after you open eSign+:

+1. Go to **Download**, click the **...** (three dots), click **Setting** and toggle **Auto import** and **Auto delete** on to ensure all apps get imported and their useless IPA gets removed.
+Apart from saving storage and making eSign+ more convenient, this is standard practice for eSign.
+2. You need to add some sources.
+The **CyPwn TrollStore** repository is a good start!
+You can view more details in **REPOS.md**.

+That's it!